 The mean cost for the event of a cyberattack has increased from $44,000 to $184,000 in the last one year, with 63 percent of mid-sized businesses experiencing at least one event.
 This calls for having all measures in place against cyberattacks.
 DDoS attacks are most common attacks that websites and applications face regularly.
 You should adopt a stress testing solution like LoadView for testing your websites and web applications and have protection measures in place.

 Sign up for the LoadView free trial and start load and stress testing your websites, applications, and APIs today.
-New users receive $20 in load testing credits to start!
+New users receive free load tests to start!

 For a more comprehensive overview of the LoadView solution, schedule a demo with one of our performance engineers.
 They can take you through the entire load testing process, from scripting to execution, and everything in between.
 Get all your questions answered so you are ready when the time comes to carry out your load and stress tests.
 Scheduling a demo is easy.
 Simply sign up/confirm a day and time that works best for you.
 Also, add any additional guests or team members you would like to join on the demo.
 Schedule your demo now!